emercoin/docs/en/020_Blockchain_Services/030_EmerDNS/030_EmerDNS_Introduction.md

 A general challenge with distributed DNS is that anyone can allocate any unique name, allowing someone to register a subdomain for a domain that they do not own.
-To remedy this situation, EmcDNS has special ways to manage subdomains:
+To remedy this situation, EmerDNS has special ways to manage subdomains:

 -   A subdomain (SD) record in the DNS parent's NVS value, permits